heroqu/react-accordion-composable/README.md

 ### Modes of operation

-Accordion component operates in two modes: `Accordion On` and `Accordion Off`.
+Accordion component operates in two modes: __Accordion On__ and __Accordion Off__.
 In the first mode no more then one section is expanded at a time and selecting a particular section collapses the previously expanded.
-In `Accordion Off` mode there is no control - each section can be collapsed or expanded independently.
+In __Accordion Off__ mode there is no control - each section can be collapsed or expanded independently.

+The default mode is __Accordion On__.

 ### Power features